Plasma Free Metadrenalines (Metanephrines)

 When you have persistent or episodic high blood pressure and symptoms such as headaches, rapid heart rate, and sweating

 The plasma free metadrenalines test measures the amount of metadrenaline and normetadrenaline in the blood.
 These substances are metabolites of adrenaline (epinephrine) and noradrenaline (norepinephrine).
-Adrenaline and noradrenaline are catecholamine hormones that help regulate the flow and pressure of blood throughout the body and play important roles in the body's response to stress.
+Adrenaline and noradrenaline are catecholamine hormones that help regulate blood pressure.

 Catecholamines are produced in the adrenal medulla – the interior portion of the adrenal glands – and secreted into the blood.
 Once these hormones have completed their actions, they are metabolised to inactive compounds.
 Noradrenaline breaks down into normetadrenaline and hydroxymethylmandelic acid (HMMA) (also called vanillylmandelic acid (VMA)), and adrenaline becomes metadrenaline and HMMA.
 Both of the catecholamines and their metabolites are normally found in small fluctuating quantities in the blood and urine.